 flexiWare software: manages the collection, analysis, graphing and archiving of data.

-The FEV extension readily connects to most existing flexiVent systems for use in mice and rats.
+The FEV extension readily connects to most existing flexiVent systems for use in mice, rats and ferrets.
 It includes a plethysmograph chamber with an integrated sensor to measure chest flow, a negative pressure reservoir with its controller, and two additional valves.
 Upon completion of the NPFE, the flexiWare software immediately displays flow-volume loops and automatically calculates all pertinent volume and flow parameters (FEVx, FEFx, FVC, PEF).

 The flexiVent can be tightly integrated with the Aeroneb ultrasonic nebulizer to deliver aerosols deep into the lungs.
 To add an Aeroneb to your flexiVent system, a suitable adapter is required that mounts into the module.

 flexiWare offers complete control over the timing of the challenge, the nebulization rate and the manner in which aerosolization is synchronized with ventilation.
 Furthermore, dose response curves can be automatically generated.
 The software estimates the dose delivered to the subject and can plot it against delivered dose or concentration, in addition to characterizing the losses due to rain-out.

 The flexiVent’s control and standardization of experimental conditions (e.g. respiratory rate, tidal volume, PEEP, volume history) is directly beneficial to the imaging application by eliminating motion artifacts.
 It offers the ability to compare and correlate structural information obtained from lung images with lung function data obtained directly from the flexiVent.